checkstyle/contribution/checkstyle-tester/README.md

 **checkstyleCfg** (c) - path to the file with Checkstyle configuration;

-**projectsToTestOn** (l) - path to the file which contains the projects which sources will be analyzed by Checkstyle during report generation.
+**listOfProjects** (l) - path to the file which contains the projects which sources will be analyzed by Checkstyle during report generation.

 When the script finishes its work the following directory structure will be created in the root of cehckstyle-tester directory: